HarshNandigamwar/SCT_WD_1/README.md

 ##      SCT_WD_1

 # ✨ Interactive Navigation Menu

 This project is an interactive navigation menu that changes color when hovering over a menu item.
 It has a fixed position, ensuring visibility on all pages.
-This project was developed as part of my Frontend Development internship at Skillcraft Technology.
+This project was developed as part of my Frontend Development internship at SkillcraftTechnology.

 ## 🚀 Features